About The Official Helicopter Blue Book®

 Once you have chosen a manufacturer, a list of models will be displayed.
 Choose a model by clicking on the link of the model you would like to display. **You can use the reset icon to start over at any time while using the Blue Book.

 When your model has loaded, current resale pricing will be displayed in a chart on the right.
-You then have the option to choose the engine type, configuration, model year, percentage used, and PBH programs from the drop-down menus.
+You then have the option to choose the engine type, configuration, model year, percentage used, and Hourly Maintenance Programs (HMP) from the drop-down menus.
 The Blue Book will highlight a value in the current resale pricing chart based on the options chosen from the drop-down menus.

 The pricing tab also displays current and historical manufacturer’s base pricing.
 These prices are shown in that years’ dollars.